pachyderm/pachyderm/doc/docs/master/enterprise/auth/enterprise-server/setup.md

 ```

 * `--enterprise-server-address` is the host and port where pachd can reach the enterprise server.
 In this example this is inside the kubernetes cluster.
-In production the enterprise server may be exposed on the internet.
+In production, the enterprise server may be exposed on the internet.

 * `--pachd-address` is the host and port where the enterprise server can reach pachd.
 This may be internal to the kubernetes cluster, or over the internet.